darkwind666/SpaceBeaverAppleWatch/README.md

 ![alt tag](http://i67.tinypic.com/2hpk9ah.jpg)
 ![alt tag](http://i68.tinypic.com/ip60jc.jpg)

+# How to Build

+Build and run with Xcode 8

 # Description

 Space Beaver - a simple, addictive, mini game that you can play with the touch of a finger.
 You need to swipe your finger in the direction of the falling blocks (swipe left, right, up, down, or tap).
 There are also deceleration bonuses and removal unit bonuses.
 The game has a store with fairies :)